SeekND/YAWVR-and-BHaptics-addons/README.md

 ## YAW VR
+*Requires YAWVR Gamelink (from steam) installed and running the XBox plugin to work

 Joystick inputs:
 - Configure the virtual gamepad (automatically created - requires ViGEmBusSetup_x64.msi) output using 1 or several joysticks